7 Outdoor Adventures in Central North Carolina

-Each day of this 7-day trip idea can be a stand-alone day trip, or the days can be combined to create a multiday outdoor adventure.
+Each day of this seven-day trip idea can be a stand-alone day trip, or the days can be combined to create a multiday outdoor adventure.

 Paddle the Dan River

-Take out at the Dan River Company’s facility off Flinchum Road (a gravel road, enhancing the day’s isolated feel), shower, then walk up the stairs to the Green Heron Club, which describes itself as “a music venue with drinks, not a bar with music.”
-Enjoy local craft beer, ale or wine and listen to regional musicians as you let your day on the water wash over you.
+Take out at the Dan River Company’s facility off Flinchum Road (a gravel road, enhancing the day’s isolated feel), shower, then walk up the stairs to the Green Heron Club, a music venue with more than 20 taps of ales, beers and ciders.
+Enjoy a cold one, listen to regional musicians and let your day on the water wash over you.

 Hike the Sauratowns

-Hanging Rock has 18 miles of trail that takes hikers past waterfalls (Window and Hidden Falls on the 3.6-mile Indian Creek Trail) and to mountaintop outcrops with 360-degree views (the 1.3-mile Hanging Rock Trail, the 4.6-mile Moore’s Wall Loop Trail).
+Hanging Rock has more than 20 miles of trails that take hikers past waterfalls (Window and Hidden Falls on the 3.6-mile Indian Creek Trail) and to mountaintop outcrops with 360-degree views (the 1.3-mile Hanging Rock Trail, the 4.7-mile Moore’s Wall Loop Trail).
 Pilot Mountain is known for its start-at-the-top philosophy that gives immediate access to the base of its iconic 200-foot-high pinnacle.
 The Grindstone, Mountain and Ledge Spring trails offer a more extensive and serene look at the mountain that was used as a lookout by its earliest inhabitants.
 The two mountains are linked by the 25-mile Sauratown Trail, part of the statewide Mountains-to-Sea Trail.